-The Indiana University Modern Political Papers Collections consist of the senatorial and congressional papers, photographs, audio-visual materials, and electronic records of Indiana's senators and members of the House of Representatives since World War II, and of prominent Indiana state legislators serving during the same period.
+The Indiana University Modern Political Papers Collections consist of the congressional papers, photographs, audio-visual materials, and electronic records of Indiana's senators and members of the House of Representatives since World War II, and of prominent Indiana state legislators serving during the same period.
 Also included are complementary collections of materials from select former staff members, transcripts of oral history interviews, and a collection of campaign memorabilia.

 Online "finding aids," or guides to the collections, are either available through Archives Online at Indiana University or in process for all collections, some of which have been partially or fully digitized for online access.
 Photos from the collections may be accessed through Image Collections Online as the photo collections are developed.